KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 “VkNegotiateLayerInterface”.
 The layer will either accept the loader's version set in "loaderLayerInterfaceVersion", or modify it to the closest value version of the interface that the layer can support.
 The value should not be higher than the version requested by the loader.
-If the layer can't support at a minimum the version requested, then the layer should return an error like "VK_ERROR_INITIALIZATION_FAILED".
-If a layer can support some version, then the layer should do the following:
+If a layer can support some versions, then the layer should do the following:
  1. Adjust the version to the layer's desired version.
  2. The layer should fill in the function pointer values to its internal
 functions: